Man with AR-15 outside Kyle Rittenhouse courthouse is a fired Ferguson police officer, he says

 “I traveled all the way from Arizona to support constitutional rights, and the right to self-defense,” he wrote, ending his message with grinning and kissing emoji.

-A spokesperson with the Ferguson Police Department did not immediately respond to a request for comment early Friday.
+A representative of the Ferguson Police Department did not immediately respond to a request for comment early Friday.

-Kline’s presence comes as the jury enters its fourth day of deliberations in Rittenhouse’s trial.
-Judge Bruce Schroeder, who has been critical of the media coverage of the case and banned MSNBC from the courthouse on Thursday, has had jurors ferried to and from the courthouse each day in a bus the judge described as “sealed” to prevent them from seeing signs or protesters on either side of the trial.
-The measure responds to concern that jurors could be intimidated by outside demonstrators urging for Rittenhouse to be convicted or acquitted.
+The jury has entered its fourth day of deliberations in Rittenhouse’s trial.
+Judge Bruce Schroeder, who has criticized media coverage of the case and banned MSNBC from the court on Thursday, has had jurors ferried to and from the courthouse each day in a bus the judge described as “sealed” to prevent them from seeing signs or protesters on either side of the trial.
+The measure responds to concerns that jurors could be intimidated or otherwise influenced by outside demonstrators urging for Rittenhouse to be convicted or acquitted.

 Kline joined the Ferguson Police Department as a member of the Patrol K-9 Division in November 2015, more than a year after Brown, a Black teenager, was killed by Darren Wilson, a White police officer, in the St. Louis suburb.
-Wilson did not face criminal charges in Brown’s death, sparking weeks of protests and unrest in Ferguson.
+Wilson did not face criminal charges in Brown’s death on Aug.
+9, 2014, sparking weeks of protests and unrest in Ferguson.

-In August 2018, Kline was fired after he allegedly stalked a woman, who he had been in a romantic relationship with, to another man’s home.
-Kline then allegedly threatened the man by poking his chest with the barrel of his gun, according to KSDK.
+In August 2018, Kline was fired after he allegedly stalked a woman, with whom he had been in a romantic relationship, following her to another man’s home.
+Kline then allegedly threatened the man by poking the man’s chest with the barrel of his gun, according to KSDK.
 He was arrested and faced charges of suspicion of stalking, unlawful use of a weapon and assault.

 But the charges were dropped in January 2020 when the ex-girlfriend and her male companion refused to testify.